txt/aa24/docs/03landscape.md

 ```
 (In the above, we only score the _Y_ values _after_ clustering.)

-Let's fix up a few things:
+### Enhancedments to the Above

-- Use fewer _Y_ measurements:
+#### Use fewer _X_ measurements:

 - When recursing, reuse on far point from parent
   - So the above tree only needed 16 evals
   - (No reuse would have needed 30)
 - Find distant points without looking at everything
   - the Fastmap heuristic for finding far points [^Faloutsos]  ( $O(2N)$ not $O(N^2)$ )
   - pick _any_ point at random
   - find a point far from _any_
   - find a point far from that first _point_
 - When exploring for far points, don't use all the data (just use, say, 256 points picked at random)
   - Aside: for prudence, do not take the most distant points (that can be confused by outliers)
     - Instead, only go 95%

-- Use fewer _X_ measurements:- Use fewer _Y_ measurements:
+#### Use fewer _Y_ measurements

 - When recursing, reuse on far point from parent
   - So the above tree only needed 16 evals
   - (If no reuse would we have needed 30)
 - When recursing, ignore the branch furthest from heaven:
   - So in 5 evals, we can find the top-most cluster seen above:
     {3.96, 90.87, 0, 80.71, 3, 2045.71, 16.6, 35.42}
   - And now we are competitive with SMO.

-## Distance Measures
+#### Better Distance

 - The above distance calculation assume all numerics.
 But what about mixtures of nums and syms?
   - Aha's distance measure [^aha] (note: slow.
 Ungood for large dimensional spaces.
 We'll fix that below.)